Sunday, 24 April 2022

 Bus Blues

-I can no longer afford to own a car.
-It’s been many years that I have not driven one.
-So I let the driving to my chauffeur, the bus driver.
+I can no longer afford to own a car, and it’s been years since I last drove one.
+So, I leave the driving to my chauffeur—the bus driver.

-The beauty of having someone to drive you around town is you can do anything; enjoy the view, read magazine, play games, talk on the phone or doze off.
-This is without worry of getting a fine or worst, waking up in A&E. It is still better than not to wake up at all, though!
+The beauty of having someone else drive you around is that you can do anything—enjoy the view, read a magazine, play games, talk on the phone, or even doze off.
+And you don’t have to worry about getting a parking fine or, worse, ending up in A&E. Although, not waking up at all would be a bigger concern!

-Public transport saves you time and money on parking fees and reduces the occurrence of forehead-crease inducing stress of finding one.
+Public transport saves you time and money on parking fees and eliminates the forehead-creasing stress of finding a parking spot.

-Thanks to Google maps and data providers for making it easier to find which bus to take and the connections to get to your destination.
+Thanks to Google Maps and data providers, it’s now easier than ever to find which bus to take and how to connect to your destination.
 Everywhere is just a tap away.

-I decided to end this up and adopt a better way of doing things.
-Waking the phone, keying the passcode, finding the way on the internet takes time and needs total concentration.
+I decided to change my approach and find a better way.
+Waking up the phone, entering the passcode, and finding the right route takes time and full attention.

-I use Google maps to get the details of my destination.
-To tailor the data I need, I set the search to just include the bus, which is cheaper than most mode of transport.
+I use Google Maps to look up the details of my destination.
+To streamline the search, I set it to show only buses, which are cheaper than most other forms of transport.

-I choose ‘arrive by’ in the query which I find it a better option.
+I choose the ‘arrive by’ option in the query, as I find it to be a better choice for planning my journey.

-With a sticky note, I wrote down the relevant information like station name, bus number and time of arrival from the station and to the connecting station.
-I included the stop IDs as well until the final destination is reached.
+I wrote down the relevant details on a sticky note, including the station name, bus number, and arrival times from the station to the connecting stop.
+I also included the stop IDs, all the way to the final destination.

-So every time I need to review my destination, I just flip it around to see my progress.
+Now, every time I need to review my route, I just flip my phone around to check my progress.

-Old school can look cool when you’re just flipping your phone to see your route whilst others are still waking up their phones, keying their passcodes, checking their photos or going to the internet to find the route information.
+Old school can look pretty cool when you’re flipping your phone to check your route, while others are still waking up their phones, entering their passcodes, scrolling through photos, or searching the internet for route information.

 Wednesday, 20 April 2022